Julie Krone: Riding career

 Krone retired for the first time on April 18, 1999, with a three-winner day at Lone Star Park, near Dallas.
 She embarked upon a broadcasting career in horse racing.
-From 1999–2000 she worked as an analyst for TVG Network, then worked as a paddock analyst for Hollywood Park from 1999–2002.
+From 1999 to 2000 she worked as an analyst for TVG Network, then worked as a paddock analyst for Hollywood Park from 1999 to 2002.
 She came out of retirement at Santa Anita Park in November 2002.
 After a good start to the 2003 season, she fractured two bones in her lower back and spent the next four months recovering.
 She returned to lead the 2003 Del Mar jockeys in purse earnings, then went on to become the first woman jockey to win a Breeders' Cup race when she rode Halfbridled to victory in the 2003 Breeders' Cup Juvenile Fillies at Santa Anita.
 On December 12, 2003, just weeks after her Breeders' Cup win, she broke several ribs and suffered severe muscle tears in a fall at Hollywood Park Racetrack.
 Though not fully recovered from her injuries, Krone attempted to come back on February 14, 2004, at Santa Anita Park but failed to win in three races.
 She did not ride again; on July 8 of that year, she made a statement in which she did not officially retire, but strongly hinted that she would never race again.